zapier/zapier-platform-cli/docs/cli.md

 ## validate

-  > Validates the current project.
+  > Validates the current app.

   **Usage:** `zapier validate`

   Runs the standard validation routine powered by json-schema that checks your app for any structural errors.
-This is the same routine that is run during `zapier build`, `zapier uploard`, `zapier deploy` or even as a test in `npm test`.
+This is the same routine that runs during `zapier build`, `zapier uploard`, `zapier deploy` or even as a test in `zapier test`.

 **Arguments**

-* `--format={plain,json,raw,table,row}` -- _optional_, display format, default is `table`
+* `--format={plain,json,raw,table,row}` -- _optional_, display format.
+Default is `table`
 * `--help` -- _optional_, prints this help text
 * `--debug` -- _optional_, print debug API calls and tracebacks